Alpine Down Winter Sleeping Bag (-5°F & -40°F)

 Frequently Asked questions

-Yes.
-The Alpine -40°'s high-lofting down, technical hood, oversized draft tubs, and draft collar work well in really cold weather.
-The Alpine -5°F is designed for the extreme cold of alpine expedition use.
-Occasional cold-weather users might look at an Ascent/Altitude or the ultralight Spark/Flame as an alternative.
+Yes, this is a great sleeping bag for cold-weather camping.
+The Alpine -40° bag features a high-lofting down, technical hood, oversized draft tubs, and draft collar to keep you warm on the coldest nights.
+And, Alpine -5°F is designed for the extreme cold of alpine expedition use.
+We recommend Ascent/Altitude or ultralight Spark/Flame sleeping bags for occasional cold-weather use..

-Yes.
-The NanoShell shell fabric is windproof and highly water-resistant – it will protect the Ultra-Dry Down from external moisture.
+Yes!
+This sleeping bag features a NanoShell shell fabric that's windproof and highly water-resistant to protect the Ultra-Dry Down from external moisture.

-No. The Alpine is not designed to be zipped to another bag.
+Unfortunately, the Alpine sleeping bag is not designed to be joined with another bag.